Eeeeelias/miniguept-chat/README.md

 ```bash
 $ python3 ./backend/modules.py
 ```
-After that, your model is saved in the `output_dir` and you can use it for your chatbot!
+After that, your model is saved in `models/my-awesome-chatbot` and you can use it for your chatbot!

 # Build in docker